phil-6/radius-contractors/README.md

   - Navigation Burger Menu for quick access links from anywhere
   - ~~Increase size of secondary buttons on user account forms~~ ✅
   - ~~Improve forms for mobile~~ ✅
+  - ~~Improve rating readability with colours~~ ✅
 - Improve styling
   - ~~Contractor's index to smaller cards~~ ✅
   - ~~increase size of buttons on sign up page~~ ✅
   - add about page and move some info
+- Connection Index:
-- On connection index, show number of connections for each user
+  - show number of connections for each user
-- On connection index, show number of connections outside current user's network
+  - show number of connections outside current user's network
 - User Profile Page
   - Show User's Connections
   - Show User's Contractors